Ledringhem: Undersurface geology

 The territory of Ledringhem was part of the microcontinent Avalonia in the Paleozoic era.

 Euramerica, also known as Laurussia, was a landmass created in the Devonian as the result of a collision between the Laurentian, Baltica, and Avalonia cratons.
 Euramerica became a part of the supercontinent Pangaea in the Permian.

 In the Jurassic, when Pangaea rifted into two continents, Gondwana and Laurasia, Euramerica was a part of Laurasia.

 In the Cretaceous, Laurasia split into the continents of North America and Eurasia.
 The Laurentian craton became a part of North America while Baltica became a part of Eurasia, and Avalonia was split between the two.

 Ledringhem lies on the London-Brabant Massif, a structural high or massif that stretches from the Rhineland in western Germany across northern Belgium (in the province of Brabant) and the North Sea to the sites of East Anglia and the middle Thames in southern England.
 The London–Brabant Massif is part of the former microcontinent Avalonia.
 The formation formed an island at some point in geological time.
 As the island was drifting past the Equator during the Carboniferous, on the shores grew a rich tropical forest swamp.

 Superficial geology

 Ledringhem is situated in the Cenozoic Era Bassin de Flandre of French regional geology.
 It is north of the Weald–Artois Anticline.

 Prehistory

-The evidences of the last glacial period, alternatively named Weichsel glaciation or Vistulian glaciation in Europe, suggest that the ice sheets were at their maximum size for only a short period, between 25,000 to 13,000 BP.
+The evidences of the last glacial period, alternatively named Weichsel glaciation or Vistulian glaciation in Europe, suggest that the ice sheets were at their maximum size for only a short period, between 25,000 and 13,000 BP.
 During the glacial maximum in Scandinavia, only the western parts of Jutland were ice-free, and a large part of what is today the North Sea was dry land connecting Jutland with Britain.